wutesta0101-hue/container-packing/README.md

 ## What It Does

-Upload cargo data — manual entry or CSV — and the system computes an optimal 3D loading plan for a shipping container, respecting the physical constraints most bin-packing demos ignore:
+Upload cargo data — manual entry or CSV — and the system computes an optimal 3D loading plan for a shipping container, enforcing the physical constraints that determine whether a plan is actually executable on the floor:

 - **Forklift aisle clearance** — every item must be reachable by a forklift entering from the door.
 Enforced geometrically, not as a heuristic.
 - **Stacking rules** — items stack only on stackable cargo, and only when the upper item's density is at most 105% of its support.